 Complications may include:

-- pneumothorax or a partial collapse of the lung caused by the needle puncturing the lung allowing air to flow into the pleural space.
+- pneumothorax or a partial collapse of the lung caused by air entering the pleural space through the needle or rarely by the needle puncturing the lung allowing air to flow into the pleural space.

-- pulmonary edema, which may occur if a large amount of fluid is removed.
+- pulmonary edema, which may occur if a large amount of fluid is removed too rapidly.